SCOTTISH & IRISH GOLD 16 DAYS / 15 NIGHTS/26 MEALS

-Tour beings 2:30 PM, Glasgow hotel.
-Set out on an introductory tour of central Glasgow’s main attractions including parks and squares, and a visit to Kelvingrove Art Gallery and Museum.
-Enjoy a welcome drink with your group before dinner.
+Tour begins 2:30 PM at your Glasgow hotel.
+Tour central Glasgow’s main attractions including parks, squares, and Kelvingrove Art Gallery and Museum.
+Enjoy a welcome drink with your group.

-Embark on a cruise of Loch Lomond to appreciate views of Highland peaks.
-Enjoy a stroll through Inveraray before touring Inveraray Castle which you may recognize from the Downton Abbey series.
-Travel through Glen Coe, often considered one of Scotland’s most spectacular and beautiful places, and on to the coastal town of Ballachulish.
+Embark on a cruise of Loch Lomond for views of Highland peaks.
+Stroll through Inveraray before touring Inveraray Castle, which you may recognize from the Downton Abbey series.
+Travel through Glencoe, considered one of Scotland’s most beautiful places, and then to your hotel in Ballachulish.

-Visit the Culloden Battlefield Visitor Centre to learn about the battle which took place on 16th April 1746 when British Government forces defeated the army of Prince Charles Edward Stuart.
-Walk around the moorland to see monuments commemorating troops.
+Visit the Culloden Battlefi eld Visitor Centre to learn about the historic battle.
+Stroll the moorland to see monuments commemorating troops.
 Immerse yourself in farm life and enjoy a sheepdog demonstration.
 Spend the evening in a gracious manor-style hotel near Pitlochry.

-Head to Blair Castle for a tour of the home of the Dukes and Earls of Atholl.
-Go behind the scenes at Blair Athol Distillery to learn about whiskey making and sample a “wee dram.”
-Spend the afternoon at leisure exploring the hotel gardens, museum and facilities or browse around the town.
+Tour Blair Castle, then visit Blair Athol Distillery to learn about whisky making and sample a “wee dram.”
+Spend the afternoon at leisure exploring the hotel gardens, museum, and facilities, or browse around Pitlochry town.

-The legendary setting of Macbeth and childhood home of the late Queen Mother awaits.
-After touring Glamis Castle travel to St Andrews, the “Home of Golf.”
+Visit Glamis Castle, the legendary setting of Macbeth, then travel to St Andrews, the “Home of Golf.”
 See the famous Royal and Ancient Clubhouse and the Old Course on a panoramic drive.
-Or, browse through the medieval town with its ruined cathedral and castle.
-In Edinburgh, Scotland’s capital, enjoy a Scottish evening with dinner and entertainment.
+Browse through the medieval town with its ruined cathedral and castle.
+In Edinburgh, enjoy a traditional Scottish evening with dinner and entertainment.

-Start your day with a sightseeing tour of Edinburgh to see the wide streets and elegant mansions of the Georgian 200-year-old “New Town” and the narrow lanes and medieval townhouses along the Royal Mile, the oldest part of the city.
+Take a sightseeing tour of Edinburgh to see the wide streets and elegant mansions of the Georgian 200-year-old “New Town” and the narrow lanes and medieval townhouses along the Royal Mile, the oldest part of the city.
 Visit the imposing Edinburgh Castle and admire splendid views.
 Spend the afternoon and evening at leisure.
-On July 29 to August 19 departures enjoy the Royal Edinburgh Military Tattoo at Edinburgh Castle.
+The July 28 – August 18 departures watch the spectacular Royal Edinburgh Military Tattoo on the Castle Esplanade.

-Today you’ll say farewell to Scotland and hello to Ireland!
-Enjoy a ferry ride to Belfast with lunch on board.
-Immerse yourself in the history of the Titanic through state-of-the-art displays at Titanic Belfast.
-Head to Dublin for a free evening in this bustling city.
+Say farewell to your Scottish guide/driver and embark on a ferry ride to Belfast, enjoying lunch on board.
+Immerse yourself in the history of the Titanic through displays at Titanic Belfast.
+Head to your hotel in the seaside town of Dun Laoghaire near Dublin, and meet your Irish driver/guide.
+Enjoy a free evening in this bustling seaside town. .

 Explore Kylemore Abbey and gardens, and enjoy a casual lunch.
-Embark on a cruise of Killary Harbour, a 15 km fjord (March 18 to October 8 departures), and enjoy views of hills where traces of “lazy beds” of potato ridges from the 19th century can still be seen.
+Embark on a cruise of Killary Harbour, a 9-mile fjord (March 18 –October 21 departures), and enjoy views of hills where traces of “lazy beds” of potato ridges from the 19th century can still be seen.
 Spend a free evening in Galway.

-Visit a farm where you’ll enjoy a demonstration as trained working dogs herd sheep.
-See the Cliffs of Moher soaring almost 200m above the pounding Atlantic surf.
+Visit a farm to enjoy a demonstration of dogs herding sheep.
+See the Cliffs of Moher, soaring almost 700 feet above the Atlantic.
 Ferry across the River Shannon and head to picturesque Killarney.
-This evening enjoy an Irish night featuring a lively show and dinner.
+Enjoy an Irish evening featuring a lively show and dinner.

-Today a traditional jaunting car will drive you along the shores of Lough Leane to view Ross Castle.
-At Muckross House see the period furnishings and hear local history on a guided tour.
-Take in the views as you travel the famous Ring of Kerry route and stop for a casual lunch.
-Cross to Valentia Island by bridge to Skellig Experience to learn about the rocky offshore islands.
-Take a break in the colourful village of Sneem before returning to Killarney for a free evening.
+A traditional jaunting car will drive you along the shores of Lough Leane to view Ross Castle.
+Take in the views as you travel the famous Ring of Kerry and stop for a casual lunch.
+Take a break in the colorful village of Sneem before returning to Killarney for a free evening.

 Visit Blarney Castle to kiss the famous “Stone of Eloquence” or stroll through the lovely gardens.
-Stop in Dungarvan at the Marine Bar for a creamy Irish coffee and an informal traditional music session.
+Stop in Dungarvan at the Marine Bar for an Irish coffee and informal traditional music.
 At the House of Waterford Crystal watch glass blowing and cutting by master craftspeople.

 Your tour ends after breakfast.